ballerina-platform/module-ballerina-http/docs/spec/spec.md

 ```

 ##### 8.1.3.3 Execution Order of Interceptors
-These interceptors are always there in the pipeline and executed as the last.

 ![img.png](img.png)
 In the above example blue dashed box represents the RequestErrorInterceptor and blue boxes simply represent the